bigearth/bitblog/_posts/2018-03-31-transactions.md

 ## Limitations

-`TransactionBuilder` currently only supports 1-to-1 or 1-to-many P2PKH SIGHASH_ALL scripts.
-More advanced scripts such as many to one and P2SH/P2MS are in the works.
+`TransactionBuilder` currently only supports 1-to-1, 1-to-many and many-to-1 P2PKH SIGHASH_ALL scripts.
+More advanced scripts such as P2SH/P2MS are in the works.

 ## Summary